rebel47/rebel47/README.md

 ```

-- 🌱 I’m currently learning React, Django and Flutter.
+- 🌱 I’m currently learning Django and Flutter.
-- 👯 I’m looking to collaborate on Django and React projects.
+- 👯 I’m looking to collaborate on Django projects.
 - 💬 Ask me about anything [here](https://twitter.com/ayaz_rebel47)
 - ⚡ Fun fact: There is a hacker attack every 39 seconds.